Markup

 403 origin not allowed Host domain isn't in the project's allowlist Settings → Domains → add the domain (or *.staging.example.com)

-Floating button doesn't appear <script> tag missing data-markup-widget="true", or CSP blocks unpkg.com Add the attribute / allow the script origin in your CSP
+Floating button doesn't appear Auto-init <script> missing data-markup-widget="true", inline init() not called, or CSP blocks esm.sh Add the attribute, call init(), or allow the script origin in your CSP

 Button works locally but not in prod You're on a non-localhost domain that isn't allowlisted Add the prod domain in Settings → Domains